 In the past few years, I have explored a multitude of National Parks and Marine Reserves around the world.
 All of them were unique and had features that made them stand out.
 Therefore I can only recommend them to you and encourage you to venture out there.

 Some National Parks like Karijini offer amazing hikes and climbing.
-Meanwhile others stand out due to their amazing scenery and natural beauty.
-Exploring these parks will allow you to get in touch with nature and to discover hidden gems.
+Meanwhile, others stand out due to their amazing scenery and natural beauty.
+Exploring these parks will allow you to get in touch with nature and discover hidden gems.

-Marine Reserves like the Great Barrier Reef and the Ningaloo Reef allow some of the best snorkling and diving.
+Marine Reserves like the Great Barrier Reef and the Ningaloo Reef allow some of the best snorkeling and diving.